taskforcesh/bullmq/docs/gitbook/bullmq-pro/nestjs/queue-events-listeners.md

 # Queue Events Listeners

-To register a QueueEvents instance, you may need to use **QueueEventsListener** decorator:
+To register a QueueEvents instance, you need to use **QueueEventsListener** decorator:

 ```typescript
 import {